tarwn/lessthandot-hugo/blogs/content/posts/2011-12-16-lessthandot-bloggers-weekly.md

 [#meme15: I'm A Blogger.
 Why?][8]

 This was a new monthly posting that Jason Strate started up and Jes joined in.
 The topic this month was, why you blog and continue to blog.
-I’m happy to read Jes’s post on this.
-Although she hints that it was me that helped her get into blogging, we’re really the lucky ones on LessThanDot to have her here.
+I'm happy to read Jes's post on this.
+Although she hints that it was me that helped her get into blogging, we're really the lucky ones on LessThanDot to have her here.

 Jes got a last minute, [Friday post in for us][9].
 This post is on a professional development side of the fence.
 Jes recently went into consulting for the first time in her career and these are some high points of what she has learned so far.
-Yes, consulting isn’t like your everyday fulltime job.
+Yes, consulting isn't like your everyday fulltime job.

   * Ask a Million Questions.
 Then Ask One More.
   * Depend on Your Network